Questions for ex-FBI director could make for a bombshell hearing

 In Trump's termination letter to Comey, the president stated: "I greatly appreciate you informing me on three separate occasions that I am not under investigation."

-In an interview with NBC News's Lester Holt, Trump said that during a dinner with Comey, and in two separate phone calls, Comey had assured him he was not under investigation.
-Yet, in an interview with CBC's Matt Kwong, retired FBI agents expressed skepticism, and questioned why someone of Comey's standing and professional reputation would engage Trump in a conversation that so clearly presents a conflict of interest.
+In the interview with Holt, Trump said that during a dinner with Comey, and in two separate phone calls, Comey had assured him he was not under investigation.
+Yet, in an interview with CBC's Matt Kwong, some retired FBI agents expressed skepticism and questioned why someone of Comey's standing and professional reputation would engage Trump in a conversation that so clearly presents a conflict of interest.

-Republican Maine Senator Susan Collins, who is also a member of the Senate intelligence committee, said it will be one of the first questions she asks Comey.
+Republican Senator Susan Collins of Maine, who is also a member of the Senate intelligence committee, said it will be one of the first questions she asks Comey.

 Why didn't Comey take his concerns to the Justice Department?